JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

     systemProperty "robot-server.port", "8082"
 }
 ```
+Of course, you can have all in one project.
-##### Create Remote-robot
+### Create Remote-robot
+In test project:
 ```java
 RemoteRobot remoteRobot = new RemoteRobot("http://127.0.0.1:8082");
 ```
 ### Searching components
-We use `XPath` query language to find components.
+We use [`XPath`](https://www.w3.org/TR/xpath-21/) query language to find components.
 Once Idea with `robot-server` started, you can open `http://ROBOT-SERVER:PORT/hierarchy` [link](http://127.0.0.1:8082/hierarchy).
 The page represent idea components hierarchy in HTML format.
-You can find the component you interesting in and write an XPath to it like we usualy do with Selenium WebDriver.
+You can find the component you interesting in and write an XPath to it like we usually do with Selenium WebDriver.
 There is also a simple XPath generator which can help write and test your XPaths.
 ![](docs/use_xpath.png)